Deformations of homotopy theories via algebraic theories: Postnikov decompositions

 (2)~~Recall from \cref{thm:modelspostnikov} that for any $X\in\Model_\calP$, there is a natural Cartesian square

 By considering only the case where $X \in\calP$, this gives a functor from $\calP$ to squares in $\Model_\calP$.
 By left Kan extension, this yields a functor from $\Model_\calP$ to squares in $\Model_\calP$.
 This functor is determined by the property of preserving geometric realizations and fact that it agrees with the above square when $X = h(P)$ with $P\in\calP$, and so is easily seen to be of the desired form.
-That it is Cartesian follows from \cref{lem:cartrel}. \end{proof}
+That it is Cartesian follows from \cref{lem:cartrel}.
+Finally, if $X\in \Model_\calP^\Omega$ then $\tau_!
+X\simeq \pi_0 X$ and $\tau_!
+X_{S^n}\simeq \Pi_n X$ by \cref{cor:spiraldiscrete}, and it follows by induction on $n$ that the two squares agree for $X$. \end{proof}

 Call the tower

 the \textit{derived Postnikov tower} of $X$.
 The existence of this derived Postnikov tower has the following corollary.

 \begin{cor} The functor $\tau_!\colon \Model_\calP\rightarrow\Model_{\h\calP}$ is conservative. \end{cor} \begin{proof} Fix $X,Y\in\Model_\calP$ and a map $f\colon X\rightarrow Y$ for which $\tau_! f$ is an equivalence; we are claiming that $f$ itself is an equivalence.
 As $\tau_! f$ is an equivalence, so too are the maps $\tau^\ast\tau_!
 X\rightarrow\tau^\ast\tau_!
 Y$ and $\tau^\ast B^{n+1}_{\tau_!X}\tau_!X_{S^n}\rightarrow \tau^\ast B^{n+1}_{\tau_!Y}\tau_!Y_{S^n}$.
 The corollary then follows by inducting up derived Postnikov towers. \end{proof}